Designing a curriculum that can help to bridge the attainment gap

 Robyn’s new knowledge about structuring and sequencing teaching, based on how children absorb information, has directly benefited her students.
 She has also changed the curriculum to make sure staff revisit learning more.

-“In the debate, half of the children were farmers and didn’t want rail roads and the others were in favour of them,” says Robyn.
+“In the debate, half of the children were farmers and didn’t want railroads and the others were in favour of them,” says Robyn.
 “They were using dates, facts and statistics which I’d made sure they had learnt about five times.
-I knew from Curriculum for Senior Leaders that this repetition helped with long-term memory.
+I knew from the programme that this repetition helped with long-term memory.
 They could communicate that type of information at a distance from learning it, so they had a secure understanding.

 “I felt proud of the children and saw how much more they could talk about the history topic because of the way we designed it.
 We’re teaching skills as well as knowledge within curriculum areas.”